How we involve providers in moderation

 We moderate all stories we receive on Care Opinion, in line with our moderation principles.

-Once we have approved a story for publication, it is published immediately if it relates only to publicly owned providers, eg NHS, local authority, health & social care partnership.
+Once we have approved a story for publication, it is published immediately if it relates only to publicly-owned providers, eg NHS, local authorities, health & social care partnerships.

-If a care provider chooses Go ahead and publish, the story appears on Care Opinion for everyone to read, and we send alerts to relevant organisations (providers, commissioners, regulators, scrutiny organisations).
+If a care provider has no concerns about our moderation of the story, they can choose to Go ahead.
+In this case the story appears on Care Opinion for everyone to read, and we send alerts to relevant organisations (providers, commissioners, regulators, scrutiny organisations).

 The care provider and other relevant organisations can then respond on Care Opinion, again for everyone to read.
 (See how this looks)